tannewt/presentations/20200209-pythons-next-decade/presentation.md

 ## What will Python **be** in 10 years?

 ^ Today Python can, automate tasks, serve webpages, process tons of data and make an led blink.
 How many of those 5.1 billion phone users want to do these things?
-What will we be able to do with PYthon a decade from now?
+What will we be able to do with Python a decade from now?

 ---